Investors expect ECB rate-hike pause in September after dismal PMIs | Business

 Just last week, 10-year gilt yields had hit their highest levels since 2008 just above 4.7%.
 Wednesday's sharp falls in borrowing costs highlight how Europe's weaker economy and outlook for borrowing costs diverges from resilience in the U.S. Strong U.S. data this month has prompted expectations that interest rates will remain higher for longer.

-That sent U.S. Treasury yields to their highest in over a decade and lifted borrowing costs higher globally, with Germany's 10-year yield rising earlier in August to 2.72%, its highest since March.
+That sent U.S. Treasury yields to their highest in over a decade and lifted borrowing costs higher globally.
 Highlighting the contrast in outlooks, U.S. Treasury yields dropped by much less than in Europe on Wednesday and traded with the highest yield relative to Germany's since December at 173 bps, a headwind to the euro.

 JPMorgan now expects the ECB to pause in September and has postponed its expectation of a final 25 bps hike to October, joining a narrow majority of economists polled by Reuters earlier in August who also expect a September pause.
 While expectations were scaled back, traders still expect two more 25 bps rate hikes from the BoE, which is tackling higher inflation than the euro zone.
 They also still see just under a 60% chance of a 25 bps ECB rate hike by December.